CCS-Lab/project_car_racing/README.md

 This is a basic implementation of Deep Q Learning.
 We have implemented linear and convolutional DQN and DDQN models, with DQN and double DQN algorithms

-Next steps:
-* Model trained on Atari games
-* Prioritized Experience Replay

 ## To run
 To begin, setup [OpenAI gym](https://gym.openai.com/) and install the packages in `requirements.txt`.

-We have an example script which trains a model on the CartPoleSwingUp environment (this requires gym <= 0.9.4).
-Run `python -m examples.cartpoleswingup_linear` in the top-level directory.
+Run `python -m examples.box2d_ddqn` in the top-level directory.

-(To run Box2D environments, I used [this Docker container](https://github.com/TTitcombe/docker_openai_gym) - check it out if you are also having problems installing Gym)
+To run the car racing for human control, 'python car_drrive.py' in the top-level directory.

 ## Results
 The best models trained on each env are present in `results/models/`.
 There you will find the saved pytorch model as a `.pth` file and